Nintendo e-Reader: Compatibility

 The Game Boy Player is also fully compatible, and the e-Reader connects as it would to a Game Boy Advance (the e-Reader pass-through connector is used for connecting the link cable).
 The GameCube hosting this system acts as a Game Boy Advance - in order to link to a GameCube game, a second GameCube (or a Wii) running the game in question, must be used.

 The e-Reader can fit into the DS Lite, but not the original DS.
-The e-Reader can however be modified to fit into the original DS.
+The e-Reader can, however, be modified to fit into the original DS.
 In either case, there is no support for linking features, as neither system has a link cable port.

 The e-Reader fits into the Game Boy Micro and has a link cable port, but not a standard connector.
 A special Game Boy Micro Game Link Cable must be used for linking features.
-The Game Boy Micro's non-standard link cable port can not accept the Nintendo GameCube Game Boy Advance Cable, meaning it cannot link with GameCube games without modification to the cable.
+The Game Boy Micro's non-standard link cable port can not accept the GameCube Game Boy Advance Cable, meaning it cannot link with GameCube games without modification to the cable.

 Because the first version of the Japanese e-Reader did not have a link cable pass-through connector, it can fit into consoles which the later e-Readers are incompatible with.
 Even though the Game Boy Advance and the DS are region-free, Japanese e-Reader cards work only on Japanese e-Readers and North American e-Reader cards will only work on North American e-Readers.
 The system will display 'region error' on both systems if a user attempts to use another region's cards on their own device.

 Game list

 Classic NES Series

 Each game in this series comes in a pack of five cards, each of which must be scanned twice, on both sides.
-There are thirteen games in this series; each is a direct port of the one-player mode of the classic NES game of the same title (minus the added "-e" suffix).
-Excitebike, Donkey Kong, and Ice Climber, all released as e-Reader cards, were later released in cartridge form as part of the Classic NES Series on Game Boy Advance.
-Also, all games except Urban Champion were included as unlockables in the GameCube game Animal Crossing, in full two-player mode where applicable, and all games except Golf were included in Wii's Virtual Console.
+There are thirteen games in this series; each is a direct port of the one-player mode of the classic NES game of the same title (minus the added "-e" suffix), with multiplayer functions removed.
+Several games released as e-Reader cards were later released in cartridge form as part of the Classic NES Series on Game Boy Advance, while all games except Urban Champion were included as unlockables in the GameCube game Animal Crossing, which could also be played on Game Boy Advance through the "Advance Play" feature.